 “I was in college when I truly began my Jewish journey.
 I joined a synagogue, studied in Israel and worked at a Jewish organization, but I was still missing a network of Jewish peers.
 By living in a Moishe House and organizing innovative and engaging programs for Jewish young adults in Northern Virginia, I have found my community and the missing puzzle piece in my Jewish identity.”

-families strengthened their connections to Jewish values through educational, creative and meaningful programming for parents and children in our community.
+families strengthen their connections to Jewish values through educational, creative and meaningful community programming for parents and children.

 “When we started a family, we knew almost no one Jewish in Northern Virginia.
 I had no idea the impact the j.family ambassadors program would make to our lives over the last couple years.
 The feeling of being welcomed into a Jewish community I didn’t even know existed was so amazing!
 This program has enriched our lives more than we could have ever imagined.”

 members of our community have established a stronger connection to Israel through their relationship with Federation’s Congregational Shlichim (emissaries).

 In 2002, The Jewish Federation welcomed our first Israeli emissary to Greater Washington through The Jewish Agency for Israel.
 Recognizing the tremendous success and the deep connection our community members have formed with Israel and Israelis through relationships with the shlichim (Israeli emissaries), Federation has proudly and significantly increased our investment in our Congregational Shlichim Program, expanding the role of these emissaries in our community.